Meower-Everywhere/Legacy-Devices/relay/README.md

 4. Run the `main.py` file.

-5. Run an HTTP server, you can do this easily by running `python3 -m http.server`.
+5. Run an HTTP server, you can do this easily by running `python3 -m http.server 5000`.

 6. Open the `index.html` file, and modify the `ip` and `port` variables to their respective values.

 7. Open the HTTP server in your device's web browser.
-The URL should look something like `http://192.168.1.71:8000/`.
+The URL should look something like `http://192.168.1.71:5000/`.

 ## Checklist
 This client is **36%** complete as per the Meower Everywhere Feature Checklist (not including non-feasible features)